 Ginger appears to be highly effective against nausea.

-For example, it has a long history of use as a sea sickness remedy, and there is some evidence that it may be as effective as prescription medication.
-Ginger may also relieve nausea and vomiting after surgery, and in cancer patients undergoing chemotherapy.
-But it may be the most effective when it comes to pregnancy-related nausea, such as morning sickness.
+For example, it has a long history of using as a sea sickness remedy, and there is some evidence that it may be as effective as prescription medication.
+Ginger can also relieve nausea and vomiting after surgery and help cancer patients better receive chemotherapy.
+Moreover, it may be the most effective when it comes to pregnancy-related nausea, such as morning sickness.

 Some research shows that taking 1500 mg of ginger in three divided doses daily for the first three days of menstrual periods can reduce menstrual pain severity and other symptoms.

-Taking ginger can modestly reduce pain in some people with a form of arthritis called osteoarthritis.
-It involves degeneration of the joints in the body, leading to symptoms like joint pain and stiffness.
+Taking ginger can modestly reduce pain in some people with a form of arthritis called osteoarthritis, which involves degeneration of the joints in the body, leading to symptoms like joint pain and stiffness.

 Recommended Dosage:250-1000 mg daily